fiskaltrust/interface-doc/doc/appendix-at-rksv/cash-register-integration/cash-register-integration.md

 ### Receipt for special functions

-This section describes receipt types used for special functions on the Austrian market and expands on the descriptions from the Chapter ["Receipt for special functions"](#receipt-for-special-functions).
+This section describes receipt types used for special functions on the Austrian market and expands on the descriptions from the Chapter ["Receipt for special functions"](../../general/cash-register-integration/cash-register-integration.md#c-receipt-for-special-functions-54) of the general part.

 In accordance with §131b para.
 2 BAO and the RKSV, as per 1.1.2017 (now 1.4.2017), each transaction receipt needs to be cryptographically signed with a signature creation device assigned to the taxpayer, in order to guarantee the immutability of the recording.
 In addition to these receipts, there are several other requirements stated by the RKSV which can be met by creating the following receipts with special functions.